TheFrisbeeHamster/justinguitartimer-automation/README.md

 - Google Chrome browser
 - Chromedriver

-You need to install chromedriver.exe from here: https://sites.google.com/a/chromium.org/chromedriver/
+You need to install chromedriver.exe from here: https://sites.google.com/a/chromium.org/chromedriver/ \
+Then, create a txt file called 'config.txt' and write down the path to your Chromedriver installation.